ml-opensource/RatingBar/README.md

 <img src="art/demo.png" width="275" align="right"/>

-A lightweight RatingsBar widget that makes it easier to customize the look of the children ratings views than the default RatingsBar.
+A lightweight RatingBar widget that makes it easier to customize the look of the children ratings views, compared to the default RatingBar.

-**NOTE: This currently only allows use of stock RatingBar functions but not underlying AbsSeekBar functions** **NOTE2: Min SDK allowed is SDK 9 - used support library only allows this**
+**NOTE: This currently only allows use of stock RatingBar functions but not underlying AbsSeekBar functions.**

+**NOTE2: Min SDK allowed is SDK 14.
+This restriction is defined by the Androidx AppCompat library.**

 Usage
 -----